-Resident Conductor and Art Director of the StradivariFestival Chamber Orchestra, Sony Classical International Artist from 2016, and in February 2018 he was designated as a Steinway Artist.
+Resident Conductor and Artistic Director of the StradivariFestival Chamber Orchestra, currently Europe Philharmonic, Sony Classical International Artist from 2016, since February 2018 Steinway Artist.

-A conductor, a composer, a pianist when necessary as he loves to describe himself, Ezio Bosso intensified his concert activity in 2015 with a career constantly increasingthat, after having attracted an audience of over 100,000 people to the most significant theatres with his solo piano recital in 2016, considered as the most important classical music tour in Italian history, sees him today having just completed a long series of triumphant concerts at the head of some of the best Italian and international orchestras in his regained roleof conductor, after a few years’ hiatus.
+A conductor, a composer, a pianist when necessary as he loves to describe himself, Ezio Bosso intensified his concert activity in 2015 with a career constantly increasingthat, after having attracted an audience of over 100,000 people to the most significant theatres with his solo piano recital in 2016, considered as the most important classical music tour in Italian history, sees him today as the Resident Conductor and Artistic Director of the Europe Philharmonic Orchestra,having just completed a long series of triumphant concerts at the head of some of the best Italian and international orchestras in his regained roleof conductor, after a few years’ hiatus.

 “The programme presented the Unfinished Symphony by Schubert alongside two works composed by Bosso himself and accompanied by him at the piano; his music is a summary of the neo-spiritual trends ascribable to Arvo Pärt as well as a minimalist style reminiscent of Philip Glass, streaked with a few sudden and more dramatic incursions.
 In Schubert, supported by an orchestra in a state of grace, Bosso, without fearing to appear excessive, coherently chose to emphasise the extreme and contrasting intentions of the Unfinished Symphony: the initial anguished gloom, the whirling lightness of the other passages.”